richlegrand/psi_esp32/managed_components/espressif__esp_hosted/docs/bluetooth_design.md

 Co-processor.
 The Host MCU implement the Bluetooth app and Bluetooth Host Stack and the co-processor runs the Bluetooth controller and hardware.

-> [!NOTE]
-> Check that the memory requirement for your preferred Bluetooth host
-> stack can be satisfied on the Host.

-> [!WARNING]
-> The ESP32 only supports Bluetooth v4.2.
-If you are using a ESP32 as
-> the co-processor, the host Bluetooth stack must also be v4.2.

 ESP-Hosted is Bluetooth stack agnostic.
 To showcase ESP-Hosted's Bluetooth support, both `esp-nimble` and `esp-bluedroid` are used